 In July 2019, BillerudKorsnäs and Austrian plastics manufacturer ALPLA formed a joint venture in ecoXpac to further develop and commercialize the paper bottle.
 As a consequence, the majority of ecoXpac is since then jointly owned by the two companies.

 2. When will we see a commercially viable Paper Bottle on the market?

-The Paper Bottle project started in 2015 and is now in its third year.
+The Paper Bottle project started in 2015 and is now in its fourth year.
 But as we develop both a new packaging, technology and process it takes time.
 Development work is in progress, hoping to start a pilot production in the near future and, depending on the outcome of this, scale up and achieve significant production within a few years.

 3. Will the Paper Bottle, in it’s final version, be recyclable and usable as a bottle again?

 The bottle will be recyclable but the fibers will be reused for the production of products that can benefit from recycled paper, for example, bags and carton packaging.
 In order to produce a bottle of paper according to current food regulation, it is required to be made from primary fiber.
 That is, non-recycled fiber pulp.
 However, for bottles to be used for household products and other items, recycled pulp may be used.